facebookincubator/SocketRocket/CONTRIBUTING.md

 # Contributing to SocketRocket
 We want to make contributing to this project as easy and transparent as possible.

-## Our Development Process
-... (in particular how this is synced with internal changes to the project)

 ## Pull Requests
 We actively welcome your pull requests.